Mandyn1/comp602/RamRaid Simulator/README.md

 # comp602
 Repo of the comp602 project Ram Raid Simulator.

-# Packages for charles_raidLocation
+# Currently Used Packages

-For test Player
+For raidlocation
 - CineMachine
 - Input System

+For multiplayer
+- Photon